 This is a subject very close to my heart.
-I started getting menopausal symptoms at the age of 40 and, nearly 10 years later, I am still getting them and I am not even officially menopausal yet.
+I started getting menopausal symptoms at the age of 40 and, more than 10 years later, I am still getting them and I am not even officially menopausal yet.
 For many people, it’s a long road and one that still isn’t talked about very much, although there has been much more media coverage recently with high profile celebrities sharing their stories and parliamentary campaigns to reduce the cost of medication.

-As people near the end of the reproductive stage of their lives, the levels of reproductive hormones such as oestrogen, progesterone and testosterone decline.
+As women near the end of the reproductive stage of their lives, the levels of reproductive hormones such as oestrogen, progesterone and testosterone decline.
 There are hormone receptors in cells throughout the body which is why symptoms are so widespread and so variable.
 Every person’s experience will be different.

 Menopause is not a medical condition; it’s a natural transitional phase.
 The menopause itself only lasts for a day – the day12 months after your last period.
 After that, you are post-menopausal.